 Furthermore, there are now gigantic tools with which you can further reduce the file size of your images fully automatically.
 You can set yourself whether the quality should be maintained or reduced a little.
 I recommend the following two WordPress plugins:

-With some plug-ins for image optimisation, you can also automatically generate WebP images.
+With some plug-ins for image optimization, you can also automatically generate WebP images.
 This is a brand new format from Google that reduces the file size even further while maintaining the same quality.

 The second important point concerns caching.
 I don't want to go into too much detail because you don't need the background knowledge.